scottwallacesh/concourse-terraform/README.md

 ### managing local state files

-**note**: this does not apply if not using remote state backends
+**note**: this does not apply if using remote state backends

+**warning**: if you configure the backend type as `local`, do not override the `path` [backend config](https://www.terraform.io/docs/backends/types/local.html), as changing the expected `terraform.tfstate` location may break orchestration and result in lost state files

 #### saving local state

-- the `terraform.tfstate` and `terraform.tfstate.backup` files will be made available in the `output-state-dir` after running `apply.yaml` or `apply-plan.yaml`
+- the `terraform.tfstate` and `terraform.tfstate.backup` files will be made available in the `state-output-dir` after running `apply.yaml` or `apply-plan.yaml`

-- you should configure an [ensure](https://concourse-ci.org/ensure-step-hook.html) task step hook to `put` the state files back to remote storage, which guarantees the state is persisted even if the apply fails
+- you should configure an [ensure](https://concourse-ci.org/ensure-step-hook.html) task step hook to upload the state files to remote storage, which guarantees the state is persisted even if the apply fails

 - **failure to do this may result in state files being lost when the container they were generated on is automatically destroyed**

 #### loading local state

-- when providing existing state to a task, you should configure the `STATE_FILE_PATH` parameter to point to the `.tfstate` file
+- when providing existing state to a task, you should configure the `STATE_FILE_PATH` parameter with the path to the input `terraform.tfstate` file

  this file will be copied to the `TF_WORKING_DIR` as `terraform.tfstate`

-- if you need to provide the state from an input, you can use the optional input `input-state-dir`
+- if you need to provide the state from a concourse input, you can use the optional input `state-input-dir`

 	e.g. for a resource named `terraform-state`: